-The 2018 AHA/ACC Guideline on the management of blood cholesterol identified Lp(a) $\geq$ 50 mg/dL ( $\geq$ 125 nmol/L) as risk enhancing.
-As a responder analysis, the proportions of participants achieving Lp(a) <125 and <75 nmol/L will be assessed.
+The 2018 AHA/ACC Guideline on the management of blood cholesterol identified Lp(a) ≥50 mg/dL (≥125 nmol/L) as risk enhancing.
+As a responder analysis, the proportions of participants achieving Lp(a) <125 nmol/L at Week 12 will be assessed.